nmshd/documentation/_includes/scenarios/operate/modules.md

 ### WebhooksV2 <a href="{% link _docs_operate/configuration.md %}#webhooksv2"><i class="fas fa-fw fa-cog"/></a> {#webhooksv2}

 With the REST API, pull mechanisms are supported.
-However, as there are many bidirectional scenarios within Enmeshed, a push mechanism is favorable: the Connector is synchronizing its state with the Backbone and notifies the organization's backend services about changes.
+However, as there are many bidirectional scenarios within enmeshed, a push mechanism is favorable: the Connector is synchronizing its state with the Backbone and notifies the organization's backend services about changes.

 For this, the Connector supports the configuration of webhooks which are called every time a specific [Connector Event]({% link _docs_integrate/event-introduction.md %}) is triggered (e.g. a new Message has been received => `transport.messageReceived`).